Stephen McKinley Henderson: Stage

-Henderson is known mostly for his stage work.
-He won the 2015 Obie Award for Best Actor for his starring role of Walter "Pops" Washington in the Atlantic Theatre Company and Second Stage productions of the Pulitzer Prize-winning play Between Riverside and Crazy.
-He portrayed Jim Bono in the Broadway revival of August Wilson's Fences, starring Denzel Washington, for which Henderson received a nomination for a Tony Award as a supporting actor, as well as the Richard Seff Award from Actor's Equity.
+Henderson won the 2015 Obie Award for Best Actor for his starring role of Walter "Pops" Washington in the Atlantic Theatre Company and Second Stage productions of the Pulitzer Prize-winning play Between Riverside and Crazy.
+He portrayed Jim Bono in the 2010 Broadway revival of August Wilson's Fences, starring Denzel Washington, for which Henderson received a nomination for a Tony Award as a supporting actor, as well as the Richard Seff Award from Actor's Equity.
 He reprised the role in Washington's 2016 film adaptation.

 On Broadway, he performed in Drowning Crow, the revival of Ma Rainey's Black Bottom, and the premiere of King Hedley II.
 Henderson is recognized as a veteran performer of August Wilson's oeuvre.

 His signature August Wilson role is the gossipy Turnbo in Jitney, for which he won a Drama Desk Award as part of the ensemble.
 He had created the role in the 1996 premiere at the Pittsburgh Public Theater, then honed it in other regional theaters before its arrival Off-Broadway in 2000.
 Though it did not transfer to Broadway, he and the core of the cast took Jitney to London, where it won the 2002 Olivier Award for best new play.
 In addition, he appeared in A Raisin in the Sun and directed Zooman and the Sign.

 In 2005 Henderson appeared as Pontius Pilate in the production of The Last Days of Judas Iscariot directed by Philip Seymour Hoffman at the Public Theater.
 He appeared as Van Helsing in the Broadway production of Dracula, the Musical.

 In 2023, he was presented with a Lifetime Achievement Award at the Lucille Lortel Awards ceremony.

 Screen

-Henderson's films include his role as Cooper's husband in the TV movie Marie (1985), Bobo in A Raisin in the Sun (1989), Arthur in Everyday People (2004), Lester in the film Tower Heist (2011), and White House servant William Slade in Steven Spielberg's film Lincoln (2012), along with roles in the films Keane (2004) and If You Could Say It in Words (2008).
+Henderson's films include his role as Cooper's husband in the TV film Marie (1985), Bobo in A Raisin in the Sun (1989), Arthur in Everyday People (2004), Lester in the film Tower Heist (2011), and White House servant William Slade in Steven Spielberg's film Lincoln (2012), along with roles in the films Keane (2004) and If You Could Say It in Words (2008).

-In 2016, Henderson appeared in Kenneth Lonergan's film Manchester by the Sea, starring Casey Affleck and Michelle Williams, playing the boss of Affleck's character.
+In 2016, Henderson appeared in Kenneth Lonergan's film Manchester by the Sea.
 The following year, he played the role of Father Leviatch in Greta Gerwig's 2017 film Lady Bird, and in 2021 he appeared in Dune.

-In addition to his films, Henderson was a series regular on the FOX series New Amsterdam, which premiered in early 2008.
+In addition to his films, Henderson was a series regular on the Fox series New Amsterdam, which premiered in early 2008.
 His other television work includes Law & Order, Law & Order: Special Victims Unit, The Newsroom, Law & Order: Criminal Intent, Tyler Perry's House of Payne, Third Watch, Blue Bloods, and Devs.

 Personal life

-Henderson is married to Pamela Reed.
+Henderson married Pamela Reed.
 They have a child together.